-A person retires at age 61 with 34.36 years' reckonable service (2 years of which are given prior to 27th May, 1977) and pensionable pay of €650 per week.
+A person retires at age 65 with 34.36 years' reckonable service and pensionable pay of €650 per week.
 The weekly rate of State Pension (Contributory) is €248.301.
 Therefore 3 and 1/3rd times this limit is €827.66 per week.
 The entitlements are calculated as follows:

-The above pension represents the Institute pension.
-However, total Pension will come from two sources - the Institute and the State - so that
+The above pension represents the University pension, however, total Pension will come from two sources - the University and the State - so that

-Institute State Social Welfare Total Pension + Pension = Pension
+University State Social Welfare Total Pension + Pension = Pension

-The State Pension (Contributory) is separate to your Institute pension and is paid by the Department of Social Protection.
+The State Pension (Contributory) is separate to your University pension and is paid by the Department of Social Protection.
 There may be circumstances where a person does not qualify for the maximum Social Welfare benefit or any at all.
-For example, a member might retire at age 60 (years before State Pension becomes payable in the normal course) and, although unemployed, might cease to qualify for Jobseeker's Benefit.
+For example, a member might retire at age 65 (years before State Pension becomes payable in the normal course) and, although unemployed, might cease to qualify for Jobseeker's Benefit.
 Alternatively, a member might not qualify for the maximum rate of benefit because of gaps in his/her PRSI contribution history.
 In a case such as this, where the retired member is unemployed but has some problems on the PRSI front, the Scheme provides in certain circumstances for the payment of a supplementary pension in addition to the normal retirement pension referred to earlier in this question.